mubbashirulislam/Xtractshot/README.md

 ## Configuration

-Before running the tool, you'll need to configure the following settings in the `config.py` file:
+Before running the tool, you'll need to configure the following settings in the `configuration` section:

 - `email_address`: Your email address
 - `password`: Your email password